FantasticFiasco/web-server-tech-benchmark/README.md

 GET /relay/{key} HTTP/1.1
 ```

-The key should be used in the request to the key/value service.
+The key should be used in a request to the key/value service.

 #### Response